DenisOuma/star-wars/README.md

         - HTML - Is used to build the structure of the pages.
         - CSS - Is used to style the pages
         - Google Fonts and Icons - Is used to impliment the icons and the fonts on the page
+        - JavaScript - Functionality of the website includes, click events and search.

 ## Requirements